Countdown Timer showing days, hours, minutes, and seconds remaining

 How Call Labeling Works

-Wireless carriers rely on third‑party call reputation analytics to label calls as Potential Spam, Spam, or Scam Likely.
-These systems have been in place since 2017 and evaluate calls at termination.
+Wireless carriers rely on third-party call reputation analytics platforms to apply labels such as Potential Spam, Spam, or Scam Likely.
+These systems have been in place since well before STIR/SHAKEN and evaluate calls at termination, just before the call reaches the recipient.
+Labeling decisions are based on aggregated data, not cryptographic authentication alone.

 Why Verified Calls Still Get Labeled